Author: Ian Aldridge, Progressive Legal

 However, if you are playing music it is not a fair dealing for the purposes of section 42 if the music is not part of the news being reported.
 As such, you need to ensure that reporting news is your primary purpose and the material you are using is a necessary part of reporting such news, rather than something you add on for say, the sake of cinematics.

-1. what material am I using, and who is the true copyright owner?;
+What content am I using, and who holds the copyright?

-2. how much of the material am I using?; and
+How much of the copyrighted material am I including?

 If you require further copyright advice in relation to fair dealing in Australia, contact our team at Progressive Legal.
 All you have to do is make an enquiry below, or contact our office on 1800 820 083.